RomeoMe5/TechAJT/README.md

     * Input text for evaluation

 # Dataset
-The dataset consists of 1,000 annotated samples extracted from technical reports and final qualification theses (Bachelor's and Master's) written by students.
+The dataset consists of 1,000 russian-language annotated samples extracted from technical reports and final qualification theses (Bachelor's and Master's) written by students in HSE Univeristy, MIEM.
 For details, explore the dataset files in [data](/data).